bsse-scf/pyMINFLUX/README.md

 # pyMINFLUX

-Reader, processor, and viewer of MINFLUX raw data.
+Reader, analyzer, and viewer of MINFLUX raw data.

 ## Installation

-For the moment, it is recommended to install in editable mode as follows:
+For the moment, it is recommended to install pyMINFLUX in editable mode in a [conda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) environment as follows:

 ### Windows and Linux